Introduction to Administration and Management

 - Verbal communication, specifically discussion skills.
 As with presentation and meetings, students need discussion skills not only after they complete their studies but also during their studies – and not forgetting in their private lives too.

 This module is assessed by means of (PBL) Problem based Learning and a case study in which all the various components of the module are featured on an interdisciplinary basis.
-We are really looking forward to welcoming students of the International Business Administration Programme cohort 2017 -2018 into this module.
+We are really looking forward to welcoming students of the Business Administration Programme cohort 2017 -2018 into this module.
 As the new academic year is fast approaching Stenden University Bali is in the process of preparing a number of exciting field trips to several successful businesses based in Bali; guest lectures with experience in this field particularly, real life case studies and so much more.
-Click on this link to find out what one of our students has to say about the International Business Administration.
+Click on this link to find out what one of our students has to say about the Business Administration.